aaronchan73/aaronchan73/README.md

 🔧 I’m currently a Firmware Engineer Intern @ Intel and a UTA for CPSC 121 - Models of Computation

-📖 I’m currently learning MySQL, Express.js, React Native, and Node.js
+📖 I’m currently learning Docker

 📫 How to reach me: [Email](mailto:chan.aaron73@gmail.com), [LinkedIn](https://www.linkedin.com/in/aaronkaicheechan/)